The story of Halahala Kumar: The husband's vanishing

 In his work about Cupid and Psyche and other Animal as Bridegroom tales, Swedish scholar Jan-Öjvind Swahn identified that, in certain tales, the heroine causes her supernatural husband's disappearance by inquiring his name.
 Swahn named this motif The Name Taboo and surmised that it occurred "primarily in India".
 In Thompson and Roberts's Types of Indic Oral Tales, this motif appears in Indic type 425D Ind, "Search for Serpent Husband": the heroine insists to know her husband's caste or name, and he, in return, gives her an answer, but vanishes in the water like a snake.
 This episode corresponds with motifs C32.2., "Tabu: questioning supernatural husband"; C32.2.1, "Tabu: asking name of supernatural husband"; C32.2.2, "Tabu: asking where supernatural husband comes from", and C32.2.3, "Tabu: asking for caste of supernatural husband."

 The sorcerous florist

-According to Indian scholars, the Jyana Dei appears as a sorcerous character in Odishan folktales.
-She appears as part of a group of seven maidens, called Tantrasadhikas or tantrikas, who practiced a form of Tantric Buddhism in a region called Kuanri Patna or Kumari Patna: Gyana Dei Maluni (or Jyanadadei, or Gyanadei Maliani), Netei Dhobani, Lahukuti Lahuruni, Sukuti Chamaruni, Sua Teluni, Gangi Gauduni (or Gangei Gouduni), and Patarapindhi Sauruni.
+According to Indian scholars, the Jyana Dei appears as a sorcerous character in Odia folktales.
+She appears as part of a group of seven maidens, called Tantrasadhikas or tantrikas, who practiced a form of Vajrayana (the Tantric form of Buddhism) in a region called Kuanri Patna or Kumari Patna: Gyana Dei Maluni (or Jyanadadei, or Gyanadei Maliani), Netei Dhobani, Lahukuti Lahuruni, Sukuti Chamaruni, Sua Teluni, Gangi Gauduni (or Gangei Gouduni), and Patarapindhi Sauruni.

-Relation to Sasisena Kavya
+Relation to Shashisena Kavya

-The main plot of the work Sasisena Kavya is considered to be derived from a folktale.
-Sri Janakiballav Mohanty argued that it was an adaptation of the story Hala Hala Kumar, a "popular theme" in Orissa.
+The main plot of the work Shashisena Kavya is considered to be derived from a folktale.
+Shri Janakibhallav Mohanty argued that it was an adaptation of the story Hala Hala Kumar, a popular theme in Odisha.